davidyxwu/CAPP30239_FA22/data/README.md

 ## Game by game individual stats
 This data is found in [team_games_indiv_stats.csv](team_games_indiv_stats.csv).
 Sourced from the NHL stats API, this data contains the scores of every Avalanche game and the game result.

+## Avalanche Shot map coordinate data
+This data is found in [team_shot_map.csv](team_shot_map.csv).
+Sourced from the NHL stats API, this data contains the coordinates of every shot and the result.

+## Avalanche shot/goal danger analysis
+This data is found in [danger_stats.csv](danger_stats.csv).
+Sourced from Moneypuck, this data contains all data on shot/goal danger statistics.